 Q: My employees only work on commission.
 Does this excuse me from the typical workplace postings?

 A: No, it doesn’t.
-As long as your business employs at least one employee, regardless of their means of compensation, you must display workplace postings.
+If your business employs at least one employee, regardless of their means of compensation, you must display workplace postings.

 Q: I operate in a right-to-work state, so I’m assuming I don’t need to put up postings, correct?